MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 > In the comma separated bulk file you'll need to surround the list of asset links, each attribute key, and each attribute string value with an extra set of double quotes e.g., the above JSON string would be written as *"[{""id"":1234567890000,""subType"":""OriginalImage""},{""id"":1234567890000,""subType"":""SquareImageMedia"",""cropX"":286,""cropY"":0,""cropWidth"":628,""cropHeight"":628},{""id"":1234567890000,""subType"":""ImageMedia169X100"",""cropX"":70,""cropY"":0,""cropWidth"":1061,""cropHeight"":628},{""id"":1234567890000,""subType"":""ImageMedia93X100"",""cropX"":308,""cropY"":0,""cropWidth"":584,""cropHeight"":628},{""id"":1234567890000,""subType"":""ImageMedia15X10"",""cropX"":129,""cropY"":0,""cropWidth"":942,""cropHeight"":628},{""id"":1234567890000,""subType"":""ImageMedia155X100"",""cropX"":114,""cropY"":0,""cropWidth"":973,""cropHeight"":628},{""id"":1234567890000,""subType"":""ImageMedia133X100"",""cropX"":183,""cropY"":0,""cropWidth"":835,""cropHeight"":628},{""id"":1234567890000,""subType"":""ImageMedia178X100"",""cropX"":41,""cropY"":0,""cropWidth"":1118,""cropHeight"":628},{""id"":1234567890000,""subType"":""ImageMedia172X100"",""cropX"":60,""cropY"":0,""cropWidth"":1080,""cropHeight"":628}]"*.

 Given the upload response JSON example above, please take note of the following:
-- The same image asset identifier (e.g., 1234567890000) is used for all auto-generated image asset sub types.
-Whether or not you let Microsoft Advertising automatically generate the cropped images, the [Id](#images-id) does not need to be unique among the image assets linked to the same ad.
 - Because the ad in this example was created without crop settings for the OriginalImage image asset sub type, all image assets are cropped except for the OriginalImage associated image.
 - Whether or not the OriginalImage has its own crop settings, Microsoft Advertising uses the true height of the OriginalImage associated image for all of the default crop settings.
 In this example the crop height for all system-generated image assets is 628, and we can infer that the OriginalImage (OriginalImage sub type) with 1.91:1 aspect ratio has width and height of 1200x628.
 Even if the OriginalImage asset link had been created with crop settings e.g., 703x368, the crop settings of the auto-generated image assets are based on the full dimensions of the OriginalImage (again that would be 1200x628 in this example).
-- Although in Bing Ads API version 12 you could use the [Landscape Image Media Id](#landscapeimagemediaid) and [Square Image Media Id](#squareimagemediaid), these fields are deprecated and will be removed in a future version.
-You have more flexibility and control of cropped images via the [Images](#images) field.

 ## <a name="longheadlines"></a>Long Headlines
 We require multiple headlines so they can flexibly serve across a variety of publishers and placements.